-Detectors are core components that are configured to identify a range of cybersecurity threats corresponding to an ever-growing knowldege base of adversary tactics and techniques maintained by the MITRE ATT&CK organization.
-Detectors use log data to evaluate events occuring in the system.
+Detectors are core components that are configured to identify a range of cybersecurity threats corresponding to an ever-growing knowledge base of adversary tactics and techniques maintained by the MITRE ATT&CK organization.
+Detectors use log data to evaluate events occurring in the system.
 They then apply a set of security rules specified for the detector and determine findings from these events.

-For information on configuring detectors, see Creating detectors.
+For information about configuring detectors, see Creating detectors.

-Log types provide the data used to evaluate events occuring in a system.
+Log types provide the data used to evaluate events occurring in a system.
 OpenSearch supports several types of logs and provides out-of-the-box mappings for the most common log sources.
 See Supported log types for a list of log types currently supported by Security Analytics.

 Log types are specified during the creation of detectors, including steps for mapping log fields to the detector.
 Security Analytics also automatically selects an appropriate set of rules based on a specific log type and populates them for the detector.

-Rules, or threat detection rules, define the conditional logic applied to ingested log data that allows the system to identify an event of interest.
+The security rules, or threat detection rules, define the conditional logic applied to ingested log data that allows the system to identify an event of interest.
 Security Analytics uses prepackaged, open source Sigma rules as a starting point for describing relevant log events.
-But with their inherently flexible format and easy portability, Sigma rules provide users of Security Analytics with options for importing and customizing the rules.
-You can take advantage of these options using either Dashboards or the API.
+But with their inherently flexible format and easy portability, Sigma rules provide Security Analytics users with options for importing and customizing the rules.
+You can take advantage of these options using either OpenSearch Dashboards or the API.

-For information on configuring rules, see Working with rules.
+For information about configuring rules, see Working with rules.